Finding support is only half the battle. It is important to establish teacher support systems.

 Maybe the area you need support in has more to do with your self-confidence or with your ability to say no even when you are already significantly overcommitted.
 Learn how to say no and set boundaries in this blog post.

+Teacher support systems are important.
 Whatever your specifics, craft your support plan around your own personal needs; you will only make yourself, your teaching, and your life that much stronger and better.

 If you are reading this blog post and are in urgent need of emergency mental health care, please call your local emergency number (911 in North America) or reach out to the resources listed on this Get Help Now page from Better Help.